soixantecircuits/nd/TutoNeodymium.md

     npm run build

 This will create a build in the `releases` folder.
-Unlike `dev`

-TODO - Activer devtools avec build